SLC Agrícola

 The company headquarters is Santana, Porto Alegre, Rio Grande do Sul, Brazil.

-The firm has attracted international attention for its part in the deforestation of the Cerrado region of Brazil.
+The firm has attracted international attention for its part in the deforestation of the Cerrado region of Brazil and conflicts with traditional communities over land rights.

 History

 SLC Agricola was founded in 1977 with the acquisition of two farms in the South Region of Brazil in Rio Grande do Sul, where soybeans, corn, and wheat were planted.
 In the agribusiness for 70 years, SLC Group started as an industry in 1945, in Horizontina, southern Brazil, producing tractors and combines, and creating a joint venture with John Deere in 1979, which lasted for 20 years.
 In 1980, SLC Agrícola bought the first farm in the cerrado biome: Pamplona Farm in Goiás State.

 SLC Group

 SLC Group was founded in 1945, in the city of Horizontina, State of Rio Grande do Sul, by three families of German immigrants, among them the families of Balduino Schneider and Frederico Jorge Logemann.

 The SLC Group founded the first Brazilian harvester manufacturing industry.
 It has an over-28-year relationship with John Deere, including a joint venture for manufacturing harvesters and tractors from 1979 to 1999.

 In 2007, SLC Agrícola goes public, starting to trade its shares on the Bovespa.

 In 2013, it concludes another joint venture with the companies Dois Vales and Mitsui from Japan.

 In 2021, the company Terra Santa, located in Mato Grosso, is incorporated for R$753 million.
 The deal added six farms to SLC Agrícola's units and expanded its production capacity by another 145,000 hectares.